The ANITA Anomalous Events and Axion Quark Nuggets: The AQN DM model

-This is because the $\theta (x)$ axion field before the QCD epoch could be thought as classical $\cal{CP}$ violating field correlated on the scale of the entire Universe.
+The inherent assumption in the AQN model is that the Peccei–Quinn (PQ) phase transition happens before inflation.
+Consequently, the initial misalignment angle $\theta_0\neq 0$ assumes one and the same value over the enormous scale of the visible Universe\footnote{One should comment here that our scenario is dramatically different from conventional studies of the topological defects when PQ phase transition happens after inflation.
+In contrast, we assume the PQ phase transition happens before inflation, in which case the axion strings are not present in the system.
+However, the $N_{\rm DW}=1$ domain walls can be formed.}.
+The axion field $\theta (x)$ can be treated as a classical $\cal{CP}$ violating field correlated on the scale of the entire Universe before the QCD epoch.
 The axion field starts to oscillate at the QCD transition by emitting the propagating axions.
 However, these oscillations remain coherent on the scale of the entire Universe.
-Therefore, the $\cal{CP}$ violating phase remains coherent on the same enormous scale.
+Therefore, the $\cal{CP}$ violating phase remains coherent on a global scale.